netdata/netdata/collectors/perf.plugin/README.md

 Accessing hardware PMUs requires root permissions, so the plugin is setuid to root.

-Keep in mind that the the number of PMUs in a system is usually quite limited and every hardware monitoring event for every CPU core needs a separate file descriptor to be opened.
+Keep in mind that the number of PMUs in a system is usually quite limited and every hardware monitoring event for every CPU core needs a separate file descriptor to be opened.

 ## Charts